GodisinHisHeaven/pathfinder/Proposal.md

 By the given latitude, longitude and the shortest path we find, we could project this graph onto a map.

-We will project all of the routes first and then will project the shortest path by a different color.
+We will project all the routes first and then will project the shortest path by a different color.

 The time complexity should be **_$O(E + V)$_** while we just iterate through the graph and project it.
 The space complexity should be **_$O(E + V)$_**, too.